tseemann/mlst/README.md

 ## Citations

-The `mlst` software incoprporates components of the [PubMLST database](https://pubmlst.org/policy.shtml) and must be cited in any publications that use `mlst`:
+The `mlst` software incorporates components of the [PubMLST database](https://pubmlst.org/policy.shtml) which must be cited in any publications that use `mlst`:

 *"This publication made use of the PubMLST website (https://pubmlst.org/) developed by Keith Jolley